krokedil/collector-checkout-for-woocommerce/readme.txt

 == CHANGELOG ==
+= 2021.02.25    - version 2.2.3 =
+* Tweak         - Improved error response handling in requests.
+Don't try to create a new Collector session if we get 900, 400 or 423 http responses during update requests.
+* Tweak         - Try to redirect to thankyou page if response is Purchase_Completed from Collector and we find a matching order in WooCommerce.
+* Fix           - Fix B2B / B2C switcher bug in checkout.

 = 2021.02.22    - version 2.2.2 =
 * Fix           - Do not try to make a update fees request to Collector if not needed.
 Could cause multiple init requests and constant reloading of checkout page.